-As budgets are set and plans drawn up for next year, what type of marketer do you want to be?
+As budgets are set and plans are drawn up for businesses 2023 marketing activities, what type of marketer do you want to be?
 One who plays it safe and sticks to tried and tested tactics or one who is prepared to innovate, try new things and break the mould?

 Innovation and experimentation are reliant on trying new things.
 Facebook’s famous mantra of ‘move fast and break things’ encourages a culture of innovation, yet marketers are often fearful of breaking the mould.
 In a world ruled by analytics and careful monitoring of ROI, how can we overcome the fear of failure to become more innovative?
 How can we be braver as brands in what we do?